akshay-bankapure-tcgls/DeveloperGuidelines/Code Review: Non-Standard Practices and Fixes.md

 ---

 ## Conclusion

-While the current pipeline works, these improvements will:
+The improvements made to the codebase have significantly enhanced its:
+- Maintainability
+- Reliability
+- Testability
+- Production-readiness
+- Error handling
+- Logging capabilities
-- Reduce bugs
+- Code organization
-- Improve testability
+- Documentation

-- Make the system maintainable and production-grade
+These changes follow Python best practices and make the code more robust and maintainable for production use.

-> Use this document to build linting rules, code review checklists, and onboarding guides.
+> Use this document as a reference for future code reviews and improvements.